 This tour will get you into the holiday spirit as you explore Vancouver’s soaring skyscrapers, architectural masterpieces, urban beaches, and coastal rainforests!

-Creating zero air or water pollution, we will carry you over the waters for a 45-minute tour on one of our ultra quiet, ten-passenger electric boats, enjoying sights of the towering North Shore Mountains and the glimmering Vancouver City skyline.
+Creating zero air or water pollution, we will carry you over the waters for a 60-minute tour on one of our ultra quiet, ten-passenger electric boats, enjoying sights of the towering North Shore Mountains and the glimmering Vancouver City skyline.
+(CLOSED FOR THE SEASON)

 Whether from the open-air deck or comfortably inside, the Vancouver Harbour Tour is a journey unlike any other.

 From historic masterpieces to modern compositions, the Vancouver Art Gallery is home to over 10,000 artworks.
 Once the province’s main courthouse, this neo-classical style building has art around every corner.

 Sea Vancouver provides rapid access to all that Vancouver’s waterfront has to offer.
 Their open-air watercraft cruise the Inner Harbour before racing across the Burrard Inlet.

 In true comfort and style, our crew is excited to explore the local waters in search of the majestic wildlife that floods the local waters here in the summer months.